Occupational Therapist Continuing Education Competency Requirements:

 Until August 2024, licensees renewing their occupational therapy license will only be required to complete 1 - 23 units of depending on the month of their license renewal.
 Please refer to Mass.gov for further information.

 See this link for the current regulations for occupational therapy practice in Massachusetts, updated in August 2020.
-Of particular note, the designation for OTR/L and COTA/L no longer exist in Massachusetts's (and should not not been used since November 2016.)
+Of particular note, the designation for OTR/L and COTA/L no longer exist in Massachusetts (and should not not been used since November 2016.)
 All occupational therapy practitioners should be signing their documentation and appropriately using the appropriate professional designation immediately following your name.
 Massachusetts law requires an OT or an OTA signing any medical record, or any other professional documentation, with the licensee’s name, professional designation, and license number.
-An example would be Mary Smith, OT, xxxx, / John Doe, OTA, xxxx
+An example of correct signature would be: Mary Smith, OT, xxxx, / John Doe, OTA, xxxx

 Additionally, occupational therapy assistants can now participate in screenings as defined in these regulations:

 For the specific Continuing Competency regulations, please see this link:

 For the specific implementation schedule, please see this link:

 For additional information, please refer to the Allied Health web page: